lorenzobasile/ImplicitBiasAdversarial/README.md

 # Relating Implicit Bias and Adversarial Attacks through Intrinsic Dimension

-Code for the paper.
+Code for the paper, tested with `python>=3.8, <=3.10`.

+Required libraries are reported in `requirements.txt` and they can be installed via `pip`.

-Required libraries, data and models can be downloaded by running:
+Data and models can be downloaded by running:

 ```makefile
 bash preparation.sh